qrtl/rmm-custom/product_name_generator/readme/CONFIGURE.md

-This module creates an OpenAI Vision session for Product Name Generator.

 To customize the prompt sent to OpenAI along with the product image:

 - Go to Settings → Technical → OpenAI Vision Sessions.